Not pointing fingers ...

 - Comfortable (not awkward) position

-Workers with permissions to carry out Behavior Observations will be able to navigate to the module and click "Start Behavior Observation".
-It's usually a good idea to let the co-worker know they're being observed and to provide feedback along the way (or at least afterward).
-The observation form is optimized for mobile phones.
-Observers identify the Location (for reporting purposes) and simply click on the "Safe", "At Risk", or "N/A" buttons and leave comments when appropriate.
+Workers with permissions for Behavior Observations can navigate to the dash module and choose to start an observation.
+It’s usually a good idea to let the coworker know they’re being observed doing their job, and feedback can be provided along the way (or at least afterwards!).
+The observation form is optimized for mobile devices, so workers can observe anywhere they need.
+Observers identify the Location they’re observing and choose Safe, At Risk, or N/A for each check and can leave comments for each.

 Overview